 Contact hours per week: 3-0-0 Students are offered an in-depth examination and comparison of qualitative, quantitative and mixed methods designs.
 Specific areas emphasized in the course include: evidence justifying the research enterprise; developing research questions and hypotheses as appropriate; establishing a research design; reviewing data analysis; and understanding knowledge translation.
 Students will have the opportunity to apply their course-acquired knowledge of research designs toward their thesis, i.e., conduct a literature review and development of methodology.
-Prerequisite(s): Admission to a graduate equisite(s): Admission to a graduate program
+Prerequisite(s): Admission to a graduate þrogram